The Gift poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Simon aggressively confronts Gordo after finding him inside their home uninvited.
 Simon coldly cuts Gordo out of their lives, writing "We're done" in a letter, actively choosing to end the situation rather than address it honestly., moving from reaction to action.

 The Collapse moment at 77 minutes (71% through) represents the emotional nadir.
 Here, Robyn has a breakdown and loses consciousness, potentially losing her baby.
 Her marriage to Simon is destroyed.
 Her sense of safety, trust, and reality collapses completely.
-A metaphorical death of her old life and innocence., indicates the protagonist at their lowest point.
+A metaphorical death of her old life and innocence., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 81% of the runtime.
 Robyn gives birth.
 Gordo delivers his final "gift" - revealing he may have fathered her child while she was unconscious, and that Simon will never know the truth.
 The ultimate revenge is complete uncertainty, mirroring what Simon did to Gordo., demonstrating the transformation achieved throughout the journey.